tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

 ## Functions

 1. JavaScript has first-class support for functions.
+Functions are linked to `Function.prototype`, which is self is linked to `Object.prototype`.

 2. The named parameters are more like guidelines:
     * Calling a function without enough parameters gives undefined.